Kate Middleton And Prince William Setting A Bad Example With Baby Number Three, Says Charity

-Kate Middleton and Prince William’s brood is set to grow by one—or two— in 2018.
+Kate Middleton and Prince William’s brood is set to grow by one — or two — in 2018.
 The royal couple has received massive support during this delicate time.
 At the same time, however, the regal pair has also received some criticism for choosing to have another child.

 News of one new royal baby was already upsetting to some.
 The royal pair has already been shamed for deciding to add to their brood, reported The Hollywood Gossip.
 Kate, in particular, has received a ton of negative and sometimes disrespectful comments towards her and her bundle of joy.